 The Center for Structural Biology is a University Center in the College of Medicine with a mission to provide a framework for collaborative research among faculty addressing structural studies of significant biological problems and to foster advanced training of students in structural biology.
 The goal of the Center is to increase understanding of biological function through structural studies of large biological molecules, supra-molecular assemblies, and whole organisms.
 These studies are accomplished using advanced spectroscopic, diffraction, and imaging techniques (nuclear magnetic resonance, optical microscopy, electron microscopy, and X-ray crystallography).
 This information is related to cellular structure and function; then to the morphology and physiology of the whole organism.

-The Advanced Magnetic Resonance Imaging and Spectroscopy Facility has five NMR magnet systems (500 and 600 MHz NMR spectrometers, 750 MHz wide bore spectrometer, and 4.7T/200 MHz and 11T/500 MHz MRI spectrometers) available for high-resolution molecular structure determination and in vivo imaging and spectroscopy applications.
+The Advanced Magnetic Resonance Imaging and Spectroscopy (AMRIS) Facility, located in the Evelyn F. & William L. McKnight Brain Institute, is a state-of-the-art NMR facility for high-resolution solution NMR, solid-state NMR, microimaging, animal imaging, and human imaging.
+There are currently nine spectrometer systems, including a 750 MHz wide bore, an 11 T/40 cm bore horizontal animal imaging magnet, and two 3T human systems.
+Five NMR magnet systems (500 and 600 MHz NMR spectrometers, 750 MHz wide bore spectrometer, and 4.7T/200 MHz and 11T/500 MHz MRI spectrometers) are available for high-resolution molecular structure determination and in vivo imaging and spectroscopy applications.
 The X-ray facility has a Rigaku generator, R-AXIS IV++ imaging plate system, osmic mirrors and an Oxford cryosystem cryostream.

 Interdisciplinary Center for Biotechnology Research